Chow Mein (Panda Express COPYCAT) in 30 Min! (VIDEO)

 PRO TIPS

-Cut Your Vegetables into Similar Sizes
+Cut Vegetables into Similar Sizes so they can cook evenly.

 If you tried this Panda Express Chow Mein or any other recipe on my website, please leave a 🌟 star rating and let me know how it went in the comments below!